SHIP Allowable Investments

 Clarification of Allowable and Unallowable Investments

-Unallowable investments include, but are not limited to, travel costs, hospital services, hospital staff salaries, or general supplies.
-Hospitals should contact their State Office of Rural Health (SORH) with questions regarding the appropriateness or fit of a certain activity or hardware/software purchase.
-For additional clarifications, refer to Frequently Asked Questions (FAQs).
+Unallowable investments include, but are not limited to, travel costs, hospital patient care services, hospital staff salaries, or general medical and office supplies.
+Additionally, SHIP funds may not be applied to support coronavirus-related (COVID-19) activities or be used to supplement program activities under the COVID-SHIP grant.
+The FY 2022 Allowable Investment Menu below outlines examples and suggested topic areas for training by category to assist eligible SHIP hospitals in planning and selecting activities.
+Hospitals should contact their State Office of Rural Health (SORH) with questions regarding the appropriateness or fit of a certain activity, training, or hardware/software purchase.